Woutitit/woutitit.github.io/in-depth/mixing-and-mastering.md

 5. [Mix and master in three stages](#mix-and-master-in-three-stages)

 ## Introduction
+This is a general guide for mixing and mastering.
+Important to note that it is general and thus depending on the genre you'll want to do or not do these tips (or not exagarate as much).
+Again, use a reference track and/or do some research to find out what the mixing techniques are used ofr the type of vibe you want to create.

 ## Limit the duration of a mixing session
 As a beginner, you might need to find this out for yourself first but a lot of us have spend countless of hours in a single mixing session trying to mix a song only to have it come out worse than it was before the session.
 For example, you have a mix with a piano and you think it sounds too muddy so you cut a whole chunk of low-end and you think it sounds better.
 Then when you come back with fresh ears and you listen to it, it sounds super thin because of all that cut low-end on the piano and readding it sounds way better (maybe slightly muddy but way better).
 Weird!